All grains look bad if you have been introduced to the GAPS diet.

-Corn is not the only grain that has been soaked throughout history.
-Soaking grain allows the grain to sprout.
-The vitamin and enzyme content of sprouted grains increases dramatically plus, the phytic acid and enzyme inhibitors are neutralized.
-Also known a germinating, sprouting has been done for centuries.
+Also known a germinating, people sprouted food for centuries.
 The Chinese sprouted beans for ocean voyages.
 Injera is a national dish in Ethiopia and Eritrea and according to Wikipedia is made by soaking teff flour in water and allowing it to ferment for several days before baking the large pancakes.
 Injera has a sourdough like taste which brings me to the soudough process.
 Did you know that before the 19th century and the identification of yeasts, all yeast-leavened breads were sourdough?
 According to Wikipedia:

 The leavening process was not understood until the 19th century, when yeast was first identified.
 Since then, strains of Saccaromyces cerevisiae have been bred for their reliability and speed of leavening and sold as “baker’s yeast”.
 Baker’s yeast was adopted for the simpicity and flexibility it introduced to bread making, obviating the lengthy cultivation of a sourdough starter.

 Another point of interest is that due to modern farming techniques, grains no longer germinate as they once did in sheaves and stacks in the field.